 Picking music on the night

 This is the fun/unpredictable bit!
 There is a bit more control earlier in the evening when playing background tunes as people are busy chatting and mingling so are not as focused on the music.
 Having said this, they’re still responding to the atmosphere you are setting so it’s important to create the right mood.
-I normally look around and see what guests bop their heads along to and perhaps mark a couple of songs in my software that could work later on during the dance floor part of the night.
+We normally look around and see what guests bop their heads along to and perhaps mark a couple of songs in our DJ software that could work later on during the dance floor part of the night.

-I love the “build the dance floor” part of the evening.
+We love the “build the dance floor” part of the evening.
 For a cocktail format, this is maybe 2 hours in where people have had a few drinks and some may already feel like dancing.
-This is a good time to test what works – I may try some RnB and if that works, play a “mini set” of 3 or 4 similar tracks to keep guests dancing and encourage others to join.
+This is a good time to test what works – we may try some RnB and if that works, play a “mini set” of 3 or 4 similar tracks to keep guests dancing and encourage others to join.

-During the dance floor part of the event, I choose upbeat tracks.
+During the dance floor part of the event, we choose super upbeat tracks.
 Usually this is a mix of genres, artists and decades, but carefully considered to ensure a good flow to the night, and of course, give guests a chance to grab a drink or catch up with each other.
 There is a fine balance to strike!

 Guest requests can work really well or not at all.
-I always check with clients ahead of time if they’re happy for me to take and play requests – their answer is often “yes, but within our brief”.
-If I’m not able to play a guest request as it doesn’t fit the brief or isn’t appropriate for that part of the night, I’ll usually ask if there’s anything else they’d like to hear.
+We always check with clients ahead of time if they’re happy for us to take and play requests – their answer is often “yes, but within our brief”.
+If we’re not able to play a guest request as it doesn’t fit the brief or isn’t appropriate for that part of the night, we’ll usually ask if there’s anything else they’d like to hear.

 Sometimes requests are really helpful.
-There may be a song that has sentimental value to a large group of guests that will bring more people to the dance floor – I’m all for that!
+There may be a song that has sentimental value to a large group of guests that will bring more people to the dance floor – we’re all for that!